rguske/blog/content/post/vspheretagfn.md

 <center> {{< tweet 1055452330064334848 >}} </center>

 which was far away from being experienced by myself, but he got me right away from the very beginning of his telling.
-For those of you who want to know more about the topic but haven't put your nose into it yet, like me before :wink:, you´ll find some links at the *Resources section* at the buttom.
+For those of you who want to know more about the topic but haven't put your nose into it yet, like me before, you´ll find some links at the *Resources section* at the buttom.

 I´m not going to explain what a Function/ FaaS is all about, instead of it Michael and I thought that this post should serve as an introduction of a project Michael is working on as well as to demonstrate how "just" two components are turning your vSphere environment into a *Event-driven construct* based on your *annotations*.